kuri65536/GenieExamples/gnome-wiki/LoudmouthSample.md

  * Note: The synchronous API is being removed in the 2.0 branch of Loudmouth.
  *
  * Build instructions:
- * valac --pkg loudmouth-1.0 lm-send-sync.vala
+ * valac --pkg loudmouth-1.0 lm-send-sync.gs
  */
 [indent=4]
 uses Lm